Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG)

 Supplementary codes

-Supplementary or 'not further defined' (nfd) codes are used to code responses that are insufficiently specific for the main classification structure to be used.
-They exist only for operational reasons.
+Supplementary codes are used to code responses that are insufficiently specific for the main classification structure to be used.
+They are not part of the classification structure and exist only for operational reasons.
 No data would be coded to them if sufficiently detailed responses were obtained in all instances.
+Supplementary codes are listed separately in the Data downloads section (Table 2).

-Using supplementary codes enables responses or input data which can only be assigned codes at the broad or narrow group levels of the classification to be processed within a collection at the four digit level.
+Using supplementary codes enables responses or input data which can only be assigned codes at the Broad or Narrow group levels of the classification to be processed within a collection at the four-digit level.
 The coding process can be as precise as the input data quality allows, preserving data that would otherwise be discarded as uncodable or aggregated with other data to which it is unrelated in the 'inadequately described' supplementary category.

 There are three types of supplementary codes:

-Supplementary 'nfd' codes ending with zeros
+Supplementary codes ending with zeros

-• Four-digit codes ending in zeros are known as 'not further defined' (nfd) codes.
+Four-digit codes ending in zeros are known as ‘not further defined‘ (nfd) codes.

-• They are used to code responses which do not contain sufficient information to be accurately coded to a substantive (four digit) cultural or ethnic group but which can be coded to a higher level (broad or narrow group) of the classification structure.
+They are used to code responses which do not contain sufficient information to be accurately coded to a substantive (four-digit) Cultural or ethnic group, but which can be coded to a higher level (Broad or Narrow group) of the classification structure.

 Examples:

-Supplementary codes commencing with zeros
+Supplementary codes starting with zeros

-• There are two supplementary codes of this kind: '0000 Inadequately described' and '0001 Not stated'.
+There are two supplementary codes of this kind:

-Supplementary codes commencing with '09'
+Supplementary codes starting with '09'

 Index for coding responses

-Responses provided in statistical and administrative collections do not always reflect formal names of categories in the Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG).
+Responses provided in statistical and administrative collections do not always reflect formal names of categories in the Australian Standard Classification of Cultural and ethnic Groups (ASCCEG).
 For example, Sicilian may be a response to a question about ancestry but it does not exactly match the title of the category '3103 Italian'.
 A coding index is therefore necessary to act as a link between responses and the classification.

 The accurate coding of ancestry responses within Australian Bureau of Statistics (ABS) collections is carried out by automated coding systems that link high-frequency responses to their corresponding categories in the ASCCEG via a coding index.
 These automatic coding systems are based upon the information contained in the ASCCEG coding index.

-The ASCCEG coding index connects more than one thousand high-frequency ancestry responses to each of their corresponding cultural and ethnic groups within the ASCCEG, enabling responses to be assigned accurately and quickly to the appropriate category of the classification.
+The ASCCEG coding index connects more than one thousand high-frequency ancestry responses to each of their corresponding Cultural and ethnic groups within the ASCCEG, enabling responses to be assigned accurately and quickly to the appropriate category of the classification.
 The index includes:

 • formal ancestry titles